Richmond AID Counselling Service

 Training, qualifications & experience

-Some of our therapists are experienced trainees, all are registered with a professional body, either the UKCP or BACP, and as such are required to attend regular supervision with one of our clinical supervisors.
-This ensures they are working as well as they can with you.
+Some of our therapists are experienced trainees, all are registered and bound by the ethical framework of their professional body such as the UK Council for Psychotherapy (UKCP), or the British Association for Counselling and Psychotherapy (BACP).
+All our therapists are required to attend regular supervision with one of our clinical supervisors, to ensure they are working as well as they can with you.

 Member organisations *